-The Manchester or ‘Log End’ dartboard is unique by today’s modern standards.
+The Manchester or 'Log-End' dartboard is unique by today's modern standards.
 This board is handmade, double-sided and made from wood.
-It was made using UK Elm however, the UK suffered from the spread of Dutch Elm Disease that wiped out millions of Elms by the mid 1970’s.
-Other soft woods such Poplar have also been used to make the board.
+It was made using UK Elm; however, the UK suffered from the spread of Dutch Elm Disease that wiped out millions of Elms by the mid-1970s.
+Other woods, like Poplar/Tulipwood, have also been used to make the board.

 The Manchester Log-end Dartboard is said to be the hardest dartboard to play on due to its small playing area.
-The dartboards are dyed jet black, and only measure 10 inches (254mm) in diameter (wire to wire).
-The doubles are 1/8 inch (3.2mm) wide.
-Hence the difficultly as these are hard to hit.
+The dartboards are dyed jet black and only measure 10 inches (254mm) in diameter (wire to wire).
+The doubles are 5mm wide.
+Hence the difficulty, as these are hard to hit.

 Besides the inner and outer bullseye the only number that features in the same place as a standard ‘Clock’ dartboard is ‘19’.
 The order going from centre top clockwise is as follows: